elhamafzalizadeh/Sonobuoy/README.md

 ## 2-Running Sonobuoy

-Use the following command to check the status of each of the plugins.
+Use the following command to check only the status of each of the plugins.

 ```
 sudo sonobuoy run --wait --mode quick